actions-marketplace-validations/Q42_setup-meteor/README.md

 - uses: EmJee1/setup-meteor@v1
   with:
     meteor-version-file: '.meteor/release'
-    # Or pin a version, this always takes precedence
+    # Or pin a version, this always takes precedence if supplied
     meteor-version: '2.11.0'
 ```